Relics of Sariputta and Moggallana: India

 The portion of the relics that stayed in India were also enshrined in 1952, at the Chethiyagiri Vihara in Sanchi, which was built by the Maha Bodhi Society specifically to house the relics.
 The vihara was funded in part by a donation from the Nawab of Bhopal as well as a land grant from the local Bhopal government.
 The relics are shown every year at the annual international Buddhist festival in November.
 In 2016, the exhibition was visited by Thai princess Sirindhorn.

+United States

+Another portion of the relics of Sariputta and Maha Moggallana was donated, by the Maha Bodhi Society, to the Insight Meditation Society in Barre, MA, and placed on display there in 2008.
+A year later, a portion of the relic of Sariputta was moved to the nearby Barre Center for Buddhist Studies, and placed within the newly constructed stone stupa on that campus.